OxyMagnesium/tictactoe-evolved/README.md

 # TicTacToe Evolved

-Simple command line based game.
+Simple yet engaging command line based game featuring player vs. player and player vs. computer play.

 ## How to play:
 * The grids are labelled starting from the top left as below.